uber-java/tally/README.md

 All artifacts are published under the group `com.uber.m3`.

-1. `tally-statsd-fat`: Fat jar version of the tally StatsD reporter
+1. `tally-m3`: The tally M3 reporter
-1. `tally-example`: Example usages with different reporters
 1. `tally-statsd`: The tally StatsD reporter
 1. `tally-core`: tally core functionality that includes interfaces and utilities to report metrics to M3
+1. `tally-example`: Example usages with different reporters

 ## Versioning
 We follow semantic versioning outlined [here](http://semver.org/spec/v2.0.0.html).
 In summary,